IMPORTANT SAFETY INFORMATION

 - Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
 These are not all of the possible side effects of OLYSIO®.
 For more information, ask your healthcare provider or pharmacist.
 Call your doctor for medical advice about side effects.
 You are encouraged to report side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.
 You may also report side effects to Janssen Products, LP at 1-800-JANSSEN (1-800-526-7736).

-Important: When taking OLYSIO® in combination with Peg-IFN-alfa and RBV, you should also read those Medication Guides.
+Important: You should not take OLYSIO® alone.
+OLYSIO® should be used together with other antiviral medicines to treat chronic hepatitis C virus infection.
+When taking OLYSIO® in combination with Peg-IFN-alfa and RBV you should also read those Medication Guides.
 When taking OLYSIO® in combination with sofosbuvir, you should also read its Patient Information leaflet.

 Please see full Prescribing Information and Patient Information for more details.